mothur/mothur.github.io/_wiki/oligos_file.md

 -   Separate forward and reverse primers handle the diffs differently.
     Both the forward and reverse primers are allowed 2 diffs each.
-    Here\'s the same example with separate primers.
+    Here's the same example with separate primers.

     forwardPrimer = 2 diffs, reversePrimer = 0 diffs -> primer will be successfully removed
     forwardPrimer = 2 diffs, reversePrimer = 1 diffs -> primer will be successfully removed